 There was no need for cheese – or at least none that was widespread enough to warrant the production of it on any scale other than household.
 ‘Cheese and butter have been kicking around here for thousands of years, of course – legend has it the Queen of Ulster was killed by a slingshot of cheese in her eye – but not in a commercial, territorial way,’ says Mike.
 There were no cheddars in Northern Ireland; no Lancashires or Cornish Yargs: just farmers making enough for their families in a stocking above the fire when they happened to have milk left over.
 ‘In England everything is a territorial; wherever you are in France, the names of the cheese are based around the region.
 In Northern Ireland, you’re at a loss as to where you start, what you call your cheese, where you make it – and how to get it out there in a market dominated by familiar British names.’

 A lesser man would have shied away at the thought.
 Mike, however, grabbed the metaphorical cow by the udders and set out to become the first artisanal, raw milk cheesemaker in Northern Ireland.
 ‘I went to England, studied cheesemaking at The School of Artisan Food in Nottinghamshire, then worked for as many different cheesemakers as I could over there.
 Lyburn Farm in Wiltshire, Sparkenhoe Farm in Leicestershire, Hampshire Cheeses, cheddar producer Jamie Montgomery – all played host to this aspiring Irish cheesemaker.
-But it was spending a week with Joe Scheider, the creator of Stitchelton (a raw milk version of Stilton cheese) as part of his cheesemaking course that made Mike’s Fancy Cheese what it is today.
+But it was spending a week with Joe Scheider, the creator of Stitchelton (a raw milk blue cheese) as part of his cheesemaking course that made Mike’s Fancy Cheese what it is today.

 ‘Over in England you have the Specialist Cheesemakers Association, a group of small-scale cheese producers which get together every summer,’ says Mike.
 ‘You have shops like Neal’s Yard Dairy and (in the Republic of Ireland) Sheridans, which can showcase these cheeses.
 It’s what I was hoping to happen over here – but I guess cheese is a slow-moving industry.’
 Researching the process, devising the recipes, finding the funds, kitting out a dairy and building a market are time-consuming enough for a new cheesemaker, without opening a shop or rounding up the handful of Northern Irish makers for an annual meeting.
 Now, though, Mike feels more established.
 ‘We’ve been going five years, we feel more comfortable and demand is increasing.’
 The nation’s food scene has leapt from strength to strength, and along with locally produced meat and vegetables, delis and restaurants are clamouring for home-grown, artisanal cheese.